Bank of New Zealand (Former)

 Report Written By

-A fully referenced version of this report is available from the Central Region of the NZHPT.
+A fully referenced upgrade report is available on request from the Lower Northern Area Office of the NZHPT.

 Please note that entry on the New Zealand Heritage List/Rarangi Korero identifies only the heritage values of the property concerned, and should not be construed as advice on the state of the property, or as a comment of its soundness or safety, including in regard to earthquake risk, safety in the event of fire, or insanitary conditions.